adubois/qubes-app-linux-yubikey/README.md

-Note that side channel attacks by sampling the USB port power current draw directly or indirectly during OTP generation may be able to compromise the AES key stored in your Yubikey as well as the power-up counter.
+Note that side channel attacks by sampling the USB port power current draw directly or indirectly during OTP generation may be able to compromise the AES (symetric) key stored in your Yubikey as well as the power-up counter.
-Such type of attacks have been demonstrated, however as of Feb 2014 such attack as not been publicly demonstrated on Yubikey.
+This type of attacks have been demonstrated on USB hardware, however as of Feb 2014 such attack as not been publicly demonstrated on Yubikey.

 Qubes Yubikey PAM module logic